“Hillel says, "Be disciples of Aharon, loving peace, pursuing peace, loving people and drawing them near to the Torah." Pirkei Avot 1:13

 וַיְהִי דְבַר־יְי אֵלַי לֵאמֹר מָה־אַתָּה רֹאֶה יִרְמְיָהוּ וָאֹמַר מַקֵּל שָׁקֵד אֲנִי רֹאֶה׃ ויֹּאמֶר יְי אֵלַי הֵיטַבְתָּ לִרְאוֹת כִּי־שֹׁקֵד אֲנִי עַל־דְּבָרִי לַעֲשֹׂתוֹ׃

-“Moreover the word of HaShem came to me, saying, “Jeremiah, what do you see?
+“Moreover, the word of HaShem came to me, saying, “Jeremiah, what do you see?
 And I said, “I see a branch of an almond (shaqeid) tree.”
-12 Then HaShem said to me, “You have seen well, I will hasten (shoqeid) my word to perform it.”
+Then HaShem said to me, “You have seen well, I will hasten (shoqeid) my word to perform it.”
 Jeremiah 1:11

-It seems that the three stages of the almond tree were present at ones, past, present and future bound up in this Staff.
+It seems that the three stages of the almond tree were present at once, past, present, and future, bound up in this Staff.
 The word for bud (tzitz) links to the crown of the High Priest, which was also called the Tzitz, as the Chizkuni says,

 "it had budded. a sign that priests would come forth.
 The High Priests descended from Aaron would wear this ציץ, headband, engraved with the word: kodesh, holy, on their forehand (compare Exodus 28,36). ויגמול שקדים, “it bore ripe almonds.”
-This was an allusion to the eagerness with which the priests descended from Aaron would perform their duties.”
+This alludes to the eagerness with which the priests descended from Aaron would perform their duties.”
 Chizkuni, Numbers 17:23:2, Sefaria.org [11]

 The connection between the priesthood and the almond tree is manifold.
 R’ Ginsburg points out that even the word Qodesh, Holy, is an anagram of Shoqed, Almond,